SanDiegoEMG/HW-Wireframe/README.md

 # HW-Wireframe
 Nov1 Bootcamp Homework - Building a Wireframe

-Understanding how spacing and layout work.
+Exploring how spacing and layout work, and how index.html connects with style.css.